AngelMaryGeorge/HandsOn_SOC_Automation-1/README.md

 # HandsOn_SOC_Automation1
-Hands on SOC automation project using wazuh, thehive, shuffle, and virustotal for detecting and blocking multiple SSH authentication failures by a particular IP.
+Hands on SOC automation project using wazuh, thehive, shuffle, and virustotal for detecting and blocking multiple SSH authentication failures by any IP.

 ## Introduction
 This project sets up a workflow for handling SSH brute force activities on an *AWS EC2 Ubuntu machine using Wazuh, Shuffle, VirusTotal, and TheHive.* The workflow includes automatic alerting, enrichment, notification, and response.